fjcorona/spring-boot-user-endpoint/README.md

 ## _findByActiveAndId_

-In the same way that we can use method `findByXx`, JPA flexibility let us to acces to methods `findByXxAndYy` style.
+In the same way that we can use method `findByXx`, JPA flexibility let us to acces to methods `findByXxAndYy` style where `Xx` and `Yy` are two different fields from the table.

 This way we can access to the method _findByActiveAndId_ to be more specific an get one active or inactive user by the related id.